 So, we understand the psychology behind it.
 But why does employee recognition work for achieving business success?
 What are the direct benefits to employers of focusing on employee recognition?

-There’s a lack of recognition in a lot of workplaces, even though it’s clearly an essential need.
-The Gartner company Capterra found that 56% of surveyed UK employees don’t think they get enough recognition from their employers, and only around a third have received at least a verbal thank you for a job well done.
+There’s a lack of recognition in a lot of work places, even though it’s clearly an essential need.
+The Gartner company Capterra found that 56% of UK employees don’t think they get enough recognition from their employers, and only around a third have received at least a verbal thank you for a job well done.

 That's despite 78% reporting that they would work harder if they had more recognition, and 50% believing that employee recognition is a priority within their company.
-This is where we answer the question of what businesses stand to gain from promoting employee recognition.
+This is where we answer the question of what leaders and managers stand to gain by encouraging employee recognition.

-The Capterra study highlights the phenomenon of discretionary effort.
+The Capterra study talks about discretionary effort.
 That is to say, effort that employees put in due to an earnest desire to excel and contribute effectively.
 It’s basically going the extra mile.
-But it’s not so much a conscious choice as it is a state of mind, and isn’t something that you can just force employees to give you.
+But it’s not so much a choice as it is a state of mind, and isn’t something that you can just force employees to give you.
 When you show employees that they have value, they feel encouraged to live up to that expectation.